Eisvana/EisvanaWikiPageCreator/assets/README.md

-This folder hold images and other assets like fonts:
+This folder hold images and other assets like fonts.
-* Bitmap images are "normal" images like jpg, png, webp...
-* Vector images can be scaled infinitely without losing quality.
-These are often svg files